-As part of the university's ongoing commitment to improving student success, retention and graduation rates, the Education Advisory Board's (EAB) Navigate Academic Alert System has been implemented.
-Navigate enables faculty, staff and advisors to quickly identify and assist students who may be in need of early intervention or long-range academic planning.
-Navigate equips them with the tools and the ability to identify, warn and provide assistance to students who are not making satisfactory academic progress.
-For more information, contact Dawn Miles, Research/Data Analyst, (256) 372-5494, dawn.miles@aamu.edu.
+As part of the university's ongoing commitment to improving student success, retention and graduation rates, the Education Advisory Board's (EAB) Navigate Academic Alert System, Navigate Mobile App and Academic Planner has been implemented.
+Navigate enables faculty, staff and advisors to quickly identify and assist students who may need early intervention or long-range academic planning.
+Navigate equips them with the tools and the ability to identify, warn and aid students who are not making satisfactory academic progress.